mgba-emu/gbdoc/index.md

 | 2   | Up    | Select |
 | 3   | Down  | Start  |

 Additionally, bits 4 and 5 are used for communicating with the SGB.
-See [#sgb] for more information.
+See the [Super Game Boy section](#sgb) for more information.

 ### <a id="mmio-sb">`$FF01` — `SB`: Serial byte</a>
 - Mapping: `BBBBBBBB`